Program and Certificate Search

 Environmental Geosciences Specialist (Science Program) - ASSPE1253

-The Environmental Geosciences specialist program focusses on the interconnectedness within the Earth system (biosphere, hydrosphere, atmosphere, and geosphere) and core environmental geoscience subjects such as earth materials, aqueous geochemistry, hydrogeology, sedimentary geology, geomorphology, and biogeochemistry.
-This program aims at preparing students for a variety of careers in industry, government and academia that require knowledge of Earth and Environmental science such as environmental consulting and assessment, water quality, waste management and sustainability.
+The Environmental Geosciences specialist program focusses on the interconnectedness within the Earth system (biosphere, hydrosphere, atmosphere, and geosphere) and core environmental geoscience subjects such as earth materials, aqueous geochemistry, hydrogeology, environmental contaminants, sedimentary geology, geomorphology, and biogeochemistry.
+This program aims at preparing students for a variety of careers in industry (e.g, environmental consulting), government and academia that require knowledge of Earth and Environmental science, including knowledge about environmental assessment, water and food quality, climate change, waste management, mining practices, and sustainability.

 Jointly sponsored by the School of the Environment and the Department of Earth Sciences.
 For more information, please contact the Department of Earth Sciences, undergradchair@es.utoronto.ca.
 Students should note that under the Professional Geoscientists Act of 2000, individuals practicing Environmental Geoscience in Ontario require education that fulfills APGO knowledge requirements (see note below).